Aziz-Ibrahim/Shinsei-academy/README.md

     - [Image Resizer](https://imageresizer.com/) was used to resize images.
     - [MS Designer](https://designer.microsoft.com/) was used to edit all README.md images.
     - [Color Space](https://mycolor.space/) was used to create the color palette.
+    - [Canva Logo Maker](https://www.canva.com/create/logos/) was used to design the academy's logo.

 ---